AdobeDocs/experience-manager-65.en/help/forms/using/rule-editor.md

 ## Nested expressions {#nestedexpressions}

-Rule editor allows you to use multiple AND and OR operators to create nested rules.
+Rule editor lets you use multiple AND and OR operators to create nested rules.
 You can mix multiple AND and OR operators in rules.

 Following is an example of a nested rule that displays a message to the user about eligibility for a child's custody when the required conditions are met.